 1. Power OFF and Restart

-The problem of Keyboard not working on your Windows Laptop might be related to minor software glitches.
+The problem of Keyboard not working on your Laptop might be due to minor software glitches.
+In most cases, this can be fixed by restarting your device.

 2. Use Keyboard Shortcuts

 1. Press Windows + Space keys on the keyboard of your computer

 2. Press the key with Lock Icon on the keyboard of your Laptop.
 Depending on the manufacturer, the key with the Lock Icon could be the Escape Key, F10 Key or another key.

 3. Press and Hold down the Shift key and press the Lock Icon Key.

 3. Disable Filter Keys

 The Filter Keys setting in Windows 10 allows the computer to control how it deals with accidental repeated keystrokes.
-However, this setting can sometimes cause problems with certain Keyboards.
+However, this setting is also known to cause problems.

-Restart your computer and see if the USB Keyboard is now working
+Restart your computer and see if the Keyboard is now working.

 4. Update Keyboard Driver

-1. Right-Click on the Start button and click on Device Manager option.
+Right-Click on the Start button and select Device Manager option.

 After installing updated driver, see if the Keyboard is working on your computer.